belovedpearl/mycar_frontend/README.md

 * Classname styles not applying many times.

       * Replacing the '' with a {} fixed many of the classes bugs I had.

+* webpackHotDevClient.js:138 src/pages/posts/TrendingCarPosts.js
+  Line 24:8:  React Hook useEffect has a missing dependency: 'trendingCarPosts'.
+Either include it or remove the dependency array  react-hooks/exhaustive-deps

+      * I removed the dependency array but I got an infinite loop, I read more about the dependency array and found out that I can ignore the warning

 ---